 What it takes to build Android apps that scale up to millions of global users?
 At last AnDevCon, seven experienced Android developers tried to answer that question.

 Hello App Inventor is an android application development-programming book authored by Paula Beer and Carl Simmons.
 This article is a book review and Q&A with the authors about the book.

 It's nearly Christmas time now and some might still be looking for a tree and a few presents.
 This article lets you to create trees and presents on your iOS device using Apple Swift.
 Merry Swiftmas!

 Even with WiX, working with Windows Installer packages can be quite difficult.
 Oleg Shilo’s solution is to ditch the XML entirely and create MSI packages using traditional C# code.
 7

 John Milinovich explains why mobile deep links matter, how to implement them and search for deep links in other apps using the URX API.

 This InfoQ article series is focused on the fast-changing world of Mobile technology.
 This tehnology will influence the way we design, develop and test software in the coming years.

-Mobile channels are getting more and more important - not only for companies with focus on technology but also for traditional businesses.
-Consequently, the concepts of website optimization and customer behavior analysis are being transferred to field of mobile websites and mobile applications.
-The overall goal is to learn more about customer behavior and to adopt mobile applications to it.
+Mobile channels are getting more and more important - consequently, the concepts of website optimization and customer behavior analysis are being transferred to field of mobile applications.